a3i-2024-2025/01-ad-de/README.md

 While the whole course looks like cookbook, the real goal is using examples to teach how industrial problem can be methodically approaches, analyzed, and tackles using a combination of techniques.

 This tutorial in particular tackles an anomaly detection task via density estimation techniques.
 The focus is on building an end-to-end solution, where calibrating the detection threshold can be as important as building the density estimation model itself.
-Being the first lecture block, it also contains specific details about the course and the student evaluation methods.
+Being the first lecture block, it also contains specific details about the course, the final test, and the evaluation criteria.

 # Accessing the Lecture #